-Scores for upper tercile 2m air temperature are not shown, but indicates skill in the control in similar places to soil temperature, with scores significant at the 95% level over much of the Middle East, Central and Southeast Asia, Greenland, South America and parts of Africa.
-The largest improvement seems to be with the PP experiment for North/Central America, where the small area with scores significantly above zero in the control increases, and the area with scores below zero decreases.
-Results for precipitation have also been analysed, and indicate that the perturbations have a negligible impact on the probabilistic skill (not shown).
+Scores for upper-tercile 2 m air temperature are not shown, but indicate skill in the control in similar places to soil temperature, with scores significant at the 95% level over much of the Middle East, Central and Southeast Asia, Greenland, South America and parts of Africa.
+The largest improvement seems to be with the PP experiment for North/Central America, where the small area with scores significantly above 0 in the control increases and the area with scores below 0 decreases.
+Results for precipitation have also been analyzed and indicate that the perturbations have a negligible impact on the probabilistic skill (not shown).